Cross-Validation with Antithetic Gaussian Randomization: Mean squared error analysis of our estimator

 \subsection{Bias}

-We show that the bias $\EE{\cv_\alpha} -\PE(g)$ can be made arbitrarily small as $\alpha$ approaches zero, under the mild condition that $\|g(Y)\|_2^2$ is integrable.
+We show that the bias of our estimator can be made arbitrarily small as $\alpha$ approaches zero, under the mild condition that $g$ is square-integrable.
 This result follows directly from the ``approximation to the identity" property of the Gaussian density, as stated in Lemma \ref{lem: approximation to identity} below.